 Despite significant progress in many gender and reproductive health indicators, two out of three girls in Bangladesh are married before the legal age of 18.
 Most become mothers while they themselves are still children.
 When girls are married early, they are more likely to drop out of school, be unemployed and experience violence and harassment.
-Even as adults, women who marry early are often at a disadvantage – they are more socially isolated, poorer and less educated.
 A delayed marriage greatly improves a girl’s chances for a healthy and productive life.
-And the benefits of a later marriage go beyond the girl: her children, family, community and country experience better health, economic and social outcomes.

-The BALIKA project is a four-arm randomized controlled trial to evaluate whether three skills-building approaches to empower girls can effectively delay the age at marriage among girls aged 12–18 in parts of Bangladesh where child marriage rates are at their highest.
+The BALIKA project was a four-arm randomized controlled trial that evaluated whether three skills-building approaches to empower girls can effectively delay the age at marriage among girls aged 12–18 in parts of Bangladesh where child marriage rates are at their highest.

 More than 9,000 girls in 72 communities participated in the BALIKA project.
 Communities were assigned to one of three intervention arms: